Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ## Opening the project for the first time

-Once you have downloaded the project the steps below should get you up and running:
+Once you have downloaded the project, the steps below should get you up and running:
  - Make sure you have installed the version of Unity that is listed above in the prerequisites section.
  	- Make sure to include standalone support for Windows/Mac in your installation.
  - Add the project in _Unity Hub_ by clicking on **Add** button and pointing it to the root folder of the downloaded project.